Country Profile: Bahamas, The

 - Electricity consumption: 2.036 billion kWh (2023 est.)

-- Refined petroleum consumption: 20,000 bbl/day (2023 est.)
+- Daily refined petroleum consumption: 20,000 bbl/day (2023 est.)

 Environment

-- Municipal solid waste generated annually: 264,000 tons (2024 est.)
+- Municipal solid waste generated: 264,000 tons annually (2024 est.)

 Transportation

-- Merchant marine vessels: 1,274 (2023)
+- Total merchant marine vessels: 1,274 (2023)

-- Airports: 54 (2025)
+- Total number of airports: 54 (2025)

-- Civil aircraft prefix: C6
+- Civil aircraft registration code: C6

 Communications

-- Internet users: 95% of the population (2023)
+- Internet users: 95% of the population (2023 est.)

-- Broadband fixed subscriptions: 95,000 (2023)
+- Broadband subscriptions: 95,000 (2023 est.)

 Key Metrics